ashish0kumar/dotfiles/README.md

     stow .
     ```

-4. **Install NvChad**:
-    If NvChad isn’t already installed, clone the repository:
-    ```bash
-    git clone https://github.com/NvChad/NvChad ~/.config/nvim --depth 1
-    ```

-    - Your custom configurations should be placed under `~/.config/nvim/lua/custom/` (for key mappings, options, etc.).
-    - NvChad uses [lazy.nvim](https://github.com/folke/lazy.nvim) for plugin management.

-## 🚀 Usage
-After symlinking, the configurations will be applied automatically when you restart your terminal or application.
-To apply changes, reload or source the files:
-- Zsh: `source ~/.zshrc`
-- Tmux: `tmux source ~/.tmux.conf`
-- NvChad: Restart Neovim or run `:Lazy sync` inside Neovim to sync plugins using **lazy.nvim**.

 ## 🔗 Stow Guide
 GNU Stow is used to manage symlinks for these configuration files.
 Each subdirectory of the repo contains the dotfiles for a specific application, and Stow handles linking these to your home directory.